jforseth210/port_switcher/README.md

 # Port Switcher

-THIS DOESN'T WORK.
+THIS (PROBABLY) DOESN'T WORK.
 DON'T USE IT.

 ## Intro
 This is a simple python script to quickly switch between two servers using uPnP.